Angry customers consume the majority of your agents’ time at work.

-A majority of the time, people who call to cancel are simply testing your company’s dedication to customer happiness.
-Customers who want to cancel will likely start a conversation by listing all the reasons they’re fed up or their expectations weren’t met.
+Most of the time, people who call to cancel are simply testing your company’s dedication to customer happiness.
+Customers who want to cancel will likely start a conversation by listing all the reasons they’re fed up or how your company didn’t meet their expectations.
 Then, they’ll leave the door open for your agents to swoop in and do anything to make them stay.

 Coach your agents to sprout some wings and start swooping.
 Give agents wiggle room to handle these situations.
-Empower them to do what it takes to save a customer relationship (within reason, of course), and give them the resources they need to make these decisions in a pinch.
-With the right words, some problem solving, and a little bit of dazzle, you can win back at-risk customers AND keep them happy.
+Empower them to do what it takes to save a customer relationship (within reason, of course).
+And, give them the resources they need to make these decisions in a pinch.
+With the right words, some problem solving, and a little bit of dazzle, you can save at-risk customers AND keep them happy.

-1. Thank them for the opportunity to fix the relationship.
+- Thank them for the opportunity to fix the relationship.

-2. Commit to going the extra mile.
+- Commit to going the extra mile.

 “Let me review your account, and see what I can do.
 I’m going to do everything I can to make this right.”

-3. Figure out what made their experience painful.
+- Figure out what made their experience painful.

-4. Give customers a few solutions, and let them choose one they prefer.
+- Give customers a few solutions, and let them choose one they prefer.

 “I have a few ways we can make this better for you.
 Let’s go through some options together, and you can tell me what you think.”